 It’s also a good idea in case there’s a big Uber-like rate drop or one service’s system goes down.
 Driving for multiple TNC’s diversifies your income streams and spreads out the risk.

-I am not beholden to any of the services and I actually drive for the big three: Uber, Lyft and Sidecar.
+I am not beholden to any of the services and I drive for both Uber and Lyft.
+I also drove for Sidecar before they went out of business.
 I prefer driving for the one that puts the most money in my pocket and that varies week to week and sometimes, hour to hour.

 So, now that you’re convinced, it’s important to have a process and plan in place when you’re out on the road.
 If you don’t, you will waste time, hurt your acceptance rate and basically, driver yourself crazy.

 It’s pretty easy to run both apps on one device if you know what you’re doing..
 In my opinion, anything more than one device is too distracting for the driver and especially the passenger(s).
 So, in my setup, I use one device with only one app view-able at a time.

 The most important thing I can suggest is to have a mount for your device.
 Harry, myself and a lot of other drivers recommend the Kenu Airframe since it hooks to the air vent and is very functional.
 I especially find this helpful when it is warm out as it keeps the device cool so it won’t overheat.

 You should also try and keep your phone below window level so it isn’t so obvious that you are a rideshare driver to those around you; especially other taxis or police.

 Make sure you have a solid Bluetooth headset in order to comply with hands-free laws.
 This past weekend, I witnessed bike cops driving between cars at stop lights looking for and giving out cell phone tickets.
 Keep that phone on the mount and connected at all times.